Air Dry Clay Hearts

 Three fabric swatches laid out on a measuring mat: a polka dot pattern, a gingham pattern, and a plain pink fabric.

-Lay the napkin designs side down on your rolled-out clay.
+Lay the napkin designs right side up on your rolled-out clay.
 Position them carefully, as this will be the visible side of your ornament.
 Gently rub the napkins into the clay for a smoother design.

 4. Attach the Design